 As part of its #AllTogetherNow campaign, Kohl’s features 19 year-old Raymond and his reunion with his birth mom after 17 years apart.
 Raymond finds he has a sister, born exactly 10 years after he was.

 (click here to see the 3 minute story.)

 Pick a side, Raymond.

-Currently there are 148 comments.
+Within weeks after the video was released on YouTube, there were 148 comments and counting [the video and its comments have since been taken down].
 A common theme among many of them originates in the Either/Or mindset of the closed adoption era.
 Either she is your real mom or the other woman is.
-Which part of yourself will you embrace, Raymond, and which will you deny?
+Which part of yourself will you embrace, Raymond, and which part will you deny?

 - “I hate this add [sic].
 The importance he puts on his biological family is a slap in the face of the people who raised him.”

 - “If I had to choose between the parents who gave me up and the ones who loved and raised me all my life, I would have my holidays with them, and never make my adoptive parents feel at all insecure.”

 - “This video [is] insulting to adoptive parents.
 Happy he found his birth mom and all that but his real mother is the adoptive mother.
 The language/script is hurtful.”